puyacodes/pdcsc/README.md

 ```

 # Requirements
-- `pdscs` requires `git` to be installed on the machine where it is run.
+- `pdcsc` requires `git` to be installed on the machine where it is run.
-- `pdcsc` must be executed in a `git` repository.
+- It must also be executed in a `git` repository.
-- There should be a `Scripts` folder where sql server objects' scripts are stored.
+- There should be a `Scripts` folder where `pdcsc` executes.
+- In `./Scripts` folder, script files of `SQL Server` objects are expected to be stored.
 - `pdcsc` config files should be placed near the `Scripts` folder.
-- `pdcsc` should be executed where `Scripts` folder is located.
-- `pdcsc` requires a ci/cd tool like `gitlabs` or `azuredevops`.
+- For `pipeline` and `apply` commands, `pdcsc` requires a ci/cd tool like `gitlabs` or `azuredevops`.

 # Recommendations
 `pdcsc` does not enforce any rules for file names and their content.
 Nevertheless, while the following rules are not obligatory for `pdcsc`, it is recommended to employ them in your database repository to have a smooth database maintenance.

-- It is recommended to put `Scripts` folder at the root of the repo.
+- Put `Scripts` folder at the root of the repo.
-- Each `Sql Server object` (`table`, `udf`, `sproc`, etc.) must be stored as a distinct `.sql` file.
+- Each object (`table`, `udf`, `sproc`, etc.) must be stored as a distinct `.sql` file.
-- Filename should match the object name created by the file.
 - Include schema of the object in the filename (use `dbo.MyTbl.sql` not `MyTbl.sql`)
 - Each file should only create a single object.
+- Name of the file should match the object name.
 - File of tables should include default constriants as well, but not foreign keys.
-- Definition of all foreign keys of a table must be put in `Relations` folder in a file with the same name as table name.
-The reason behind this is explain at `Why Tables and Relations are separated` section.
+- Definition of all foreign keys of a table must be put in a distinct file in `Relations` folder.
+- The filename of FK relations of a table should be the same name as table name.
+The reason behind this is explained at `Why Tables and Relations are separated` section.
-- Any command to modify objects or manipulate records should be placed in `Custom-Start`/`Custom-End` sections provided in changesets.
+- Any custom command to should be placed in especial `Custom-Start`/`Custom-End` sections provided in changesets.
-- Object's scripts and custom scripts should be written in an idempotent way (i.e. if they are executed multiple times, no error is raised and no side-effect is happened).
+- Make your changesets idempotent by adding enough custom start/end scripts (i.e. if they are executed multiple times, no error is raised and no side-effect is happened).
+Read `Idempotent Changeset` section about idempotent changesets.

 # Main commands

 - `init`: Initializes a new database repository in current path, creates a git repo in it (if no git repo found), creates default scripts folders and creates a `pdcsc-config.json` config file and gitlab ci/cd yaml file.
-- `roll`: Creates/Updates a changeset based on `.sql` changes in current branch in `./Scripts` folder.
+- `roll`: Creates/Updates a changeset based on `.sql` file changes in `./Scripts` folder in current branch.
 This is the default command.
-- `apply`: Applies all changesets in `./Changes` folder on a database (updates the database).
+- `apply`: Applies changesets in `./Changes` folder on a database (updates the database).
 - `pipeline`: Used in CICD pipelines, tests changeset of current branch that its merge is requested and if it succeeds, executes changeset over the database specified (making it up-to-date).
 If changeset execution was successful as well, it  is journaled in the database (journaling is explained later in `Changeset execution history` section).
-- `render`: Renders a changeset and creates a `.sql` file for that (overwrites existing `.sql` file, but does not commit it)
+- `render`: Renders a changeset and creates a `.sql` file (overwrites existing `.sql` file)
 - `check-update`: checks whether a new version for `pdcsc` is available or not.
-- `check-journal`: creates journal table (`dbo.Changesets` if not already existed).
+- `create-journal`: creates journal table (`dbo.Changesets` if it is not already exist).

 # CLI arguments

 - `-v` or `--version`: Shows pdcsc version.
 - `-?` or `--help`: Shows pdcsc help.
 - `-c` or `--config`: specifying custom config file
+- `-fc` or `--full-changeset`: create full changeset (containing all sections)
 - `-s` or `--server`: database server address.
 - `-u` or `--user`: database user.
 - `-p` or `--password`: database password.